Racha (soundtrack): Reception

 Racha's soundtrack received mixed reviews.
 Musicperk.com wrote "Mani Sharma made this album a simple one.
 The melody king had delivered only one song of his stamp.
 The success of the whole album now depends upon its visualisation to reach into the core of audience.
 However, it is just a good album overall.
 Three songs are almost a mass beat, one is a remix and only one melody by the melody king- Mani Sharma" and rated the album 7.5 out of 10.
 IndiaGlitz stated "Racha is quite an unlikely album from Mani Sharma.
 He revs up the album with massy tunes, but does the big one live up to the hype?
 Not so much, especially if you compare the musician's previous work for Charan.
 All the same, this five-song album is enjoyable for its mix of folksy beats and a hummable song" and added "Chandrabose, Bhuvanachandra, Suddala Ashok Teja lend their lyrical touch, not letting you down in any song, while the voices although routine, engage you with their youthfulness".

 Raagalahari.com wrote "Final verdict is simple, ‘Racha’ having full album with wonderful and energetic songs is an instant hit". way2movies.com wrote "Mani Sharma scored a mediocre album playing it safe with fast beat mass numbers.
 The title track of the film is too good while the Vana Vana remix is a huge disappointment.
 Dillaku, Singareni undi are highly energetic mass numbers though routine kind.
 All in all, Mani Sharma has gone routine".
-Milliblog wrote "Mani Sharma skilfully tones down the Bappi’ness of Gang Leader's Vaana vaana in its remix, and maintains a nice blend of Bollywood and Telugu sound.
-Even in post-Mani Sharma Telugu cinema, he hasn't changed much".